Gardening in Watsonville & the Pajaro Valley: Making the Most of Our Warmest Microclimate

 Melons

-'Earlidew' honeydew
+Earlidew honeydew

-Making the Most of Watsonville/Pajaro Valley
+Making the Most of Watsonville and Pajaro Valley

 Your advantages:

-Warmest temps - heat-lovers thrive
+Warmest temps: heat-lovers thrive

-Longest season - extended harvests
+Longest season: extended harvests

-Most flexibility - can grow almost anything
+Most flexibility: can grow almost anything

-Best tomato conditions - all varieties work
+Best tomato conditions: all varieties work

-Commercial infrastructure - supplies, expertise, nurseries
+Commercial infrastructure: supplies, expertise, nurseries

-Reliable sunshine - consistent growing conditions
+Reliable sunshine: consistent growing conditions

 Your best crops: